soundpress/RulesOfNYC/docs/c04/index.rst

    (i) No contract shall be implemented until the procedures set forth in Charter § 328 have been followed.

-   (ii) In the circumstance wherein an expiring contract for client services is to be replaced by a new contract awarded from an RFP pursuant to Section 3-03 or via HHS Accelerator pursuant to Section 3-16, renewed pursuant to Section 4-04 or extended pursuant to Sections 3-04(b)(2)(iii) or 4-02(b)(1)(iii), the agency should notify the selected vendor of its selection by no later than ninety (90) days prior to the expiration date of the contract that is to be replaced, renewed or extended.
-Earlier notification is preferable, particularly where the agency anticipates that the vendor will be required to file a new VENDEX questionnaire pursuant to Section 2-08(e)(2).
-In addition, where an agency proposes to continue services by means of a new RFP award, the Notice of Solicitation for such RFP should be published by the agency pursuant to Section 3-03(d), or by the HHS Accelerator Director pursuant to Section 3-16(b)(1), by no later than two hundred fifty (250) days prior to the expiration of the contracts to be replaced.
+   (ii) In the circumstance wherein an expiring contract for client services is to be replaced by a new contract awarded from an RFP pursuant to 9 RCNY § 3-03 or via HHS Accelerator pursuant to 9 RCNY § 3-16, renewed pursuant to 9 RCNY § 4-04 or extended pursuant to 9 RCNY §§ 3-04(b)(2)(iii) or 4-02(b)(1)(iii), the agency should notify the selected vendor of its selection by no later than ninety (90) days prior to the expiration date of the contract that is to be replaced, renewed or extended.
+Earlier notification is preferable, particularly where the agency anticipates that the vendor will be required to file a new VENDEX questionnaire pursuant to 9 RCNY § 2-08(e)(2).
+In addition, where an agency proposes to continue services by means of a new RFP award, the Notice of Solicitation for such RFP should be published by the agency pursuant to 9 RCNY § 3-03(d), or by the HHS Accelerator Director pursuant to 9 RCNY § 3-16(b)(1), by no later than two hundred fifty (250) days prior to the expiration of the contracts to be replaced.

 (b) Timeliness of submission for registration.

-   (i) The provisions of this subdivision shall apply to client service contracts and extensions: contracts awarded by negotiated acquisition where there is a compelling need to extend the contract one or more times beyond the cumulative twelve-month limit, pursuant to § 3-04(b)(2)(iii); contracts for which no public hearing is required pursuant to these Rules because they do not differ materially in terms and conditions from contracts currently held by the City where the parties to such contracts are the same, pursuant to § 2-11(b)(3); extensions of contract terms for a cumulative period not to exceed one year, pursuant to § 4-02(b)(1)(iii); and renewal contracts, pursuant to § 4-04.
-Notwithstanding the above, contracts awarded pursuant to § 1-02(e) shall not be subject to the provisions of this subdivision.
+   (i) The provisions of this subdivision shall apply to client service contracts and extensions: contracts awarded by negotiated acquisition where there is a compelling need to extend the contract one or more times beyond the cumulative twelve-month limit, pursuant to 9 RCNY § 3-04(b)(2)(iii); contracts for which no public hearing is required pursuant to these Rules because they do not differ materially in terms and conditions from contracts currently held by the City where the parties to such contracts are the same, pursuant to 9 RCNY § 2-11(b)(3); extensions of contract terms for a cumulative period not to exceed one year, pursuant to 9 RCNY § 4-02(b)(1)(iii); and renewal contracts, pursuant to 9 RCNY § 4-04.
+Notwithstanding the above, contracts awarded pursuant to 9 RNCY § 1-02(e) shall not be subject to the provisions of this subdivision.

    (ii) Any agency that submits such a contract or extension to the Comptroller for registration after the start date of such contract shall be deemed to have submitted the contract in an untimely manner, unless the ACCO determines that the vendor's conduct constituted a material cause of such late submission.
 The ACCO shall not make such a determination against a vendor unless the agency met the timely notification set forth in subdivision (a)(ii) above, i.e., by notifying the vendor at least ninety (90) days prior to the expiration of the contract to be replaced.